arpit04tripathi/vue-js-3-app/README.md

 ```

 # Deployment using gh-pages
-- To deploy using gh pages, base attribute is required for `vite.config.ts`.
+- `vite.config.ts` - add attribute base for path to repository.
-- add `gh-pages` dependency and `deploy` script in `package.json`.
+- `package.json` - add `gh-pages` dependency and `deploy` script.
+- Run `npm run deploy` from terminal, this creates a dist folder and commits it to branch gh-pages on github.
+- gh pages deploy from branch `gh-pages`.

 # Initialize this repo
 - Install nvm [node version manager](https://github.com/nvm-sh/nvm){:target="_blank"}